 In Islington, pub theatre institution The King’s Head is going to move from its back-of-a-pub location of 50 years, to a brand new development in Islington Square, just behind the pub.
 Designed by architect Graham Currie of ISA, it will have a 250 seat auditorium and an 85 seater studio theatre.
 Opens 2022.

-Also exciting is the new Greenwich Festival Theatre in Greenwich, which will be used by theatre producers Selladoor Worldwide (Bring It On) .
-The new theatre complex will see a 650 seater main auditorium and a 240 seater studio space, plus brasserie bar and rooftop terrace.
-It’s located on the site of the Greenwich Borough Halls, and renovates this art deco building that was at serious risk.
-However, opening date seems to be TBC.
+In terms of the exciting new Greenwich Festival Theatre in Greenwich, which theatre producers Selladoor Worldwide (Bring It On) had proposed to renovate, sadly talks collapsed with the council in 2020.
+The new theatre complex was to have been a 650 seater main auditorium and a 240 seater studio space, plus brasserie bar and rooftop terrace.
+It’s located on the site of the Greenwich Borough Halls, and would have renovated this art deco building that was at serious risk.
+However, that doesn’t now seem to be the plan.

 Also worth a note is the revamp of the Actors Centre in Covent Garden as the Seven Dials Playhouse.
 The rebranded space opens for performances in February 2022 and promises to be a studio receiving house for London.